julien731/WP-Dismissible-Notices-Handler/CONTRIBUTING.md

 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes.
 5. Make sure your code lints.
-6. Issue that pull request! **Make sure to use a descriptive title for your PR.**
+6. Issue that pull request!
+    - **Make sure to use a descriptive title for your PR.**
+    - Make use of the available labels to identify the type of PR that you're opening

 ## Code of Conduct